edvargas/study/aws/awsStudy.md

     - Must be created separately from a VPC
     - One VPC can only be attached to one IGW and vice versa

-    - INternet Gateways on their own do not allow Internet access.
+    - Internet Gateways on their own do not allow Internet access.
     - Route tables must also be edited

     ![VPC IGW](resources/img146.png)